-More than anything: this should be top priority in every musician’s training.
+More than anything: this should be a top priority in every musician’s training.
 Unfortunately, this is not the most pleasing and enjoyable thing to work on.
 Ear training surely is not as much fun as learning your favorite song.
 I am guilty of that too as a private guitar instructor.
 Being that you want your students to have fun and you want to fire up their passion for music and guitar so they fall in love with music on deeper levels, you hold off on introducing ear-training exercises while they would really benefit from starting those exercises early on in their training.

-The better your ability is developed to recognize intervals, chords, scales and rhythms by ear, the easier it is to learn and remember any musical idea, to improvise, to compose and to musically interact with other musicians.
+The better your ability is developed to recognize intervals, chords, scales, and rhythms by ear, the easier it is to learn and remember any musical idea, to improvise, to compose, and to musically interact with other musicians.
 Here are some exercises to train your ear.

 - Ear Training CDs and Online Resources